codeunik/Memery/README.md

 # SimpleMemo
-For those who want to remember everything
+A simple application for remembering everything